BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 **When to use**
 - When storing medium to large amounts
 - When risk of loss from theft is higher than loss from negligence
-- When target audience is likely to be very knowledgeable or motivated to learn good sovereign backup schemes,
+- When target audience is likely to be very knowledgeable or motivated to learn good manual backup schemes,

 **When not to use**
 - When most users are new to bitcoin and unlikely to implement good backup schemes